tlewismedia/pta-gatsby-decap-cms/src/pages/programs/creston-steam.md

 ## STEAM NIGHT

-STEAM Night at Creston is an opportunity to celebrate our school's STEAM education and engage students in fun hands-on activities.
+STEAM Night at Creston is an opportunity to celebrate our school's STEAM focused education and engage students and families in fun hands-on activities.

 ## CRESTON WEATHER STATION